Purolis/Blackjack-But-Cooler/Documentation/Milestones.md

 3/26/2025 - 3/29/2025

     -Create a player class that allows for the Blackjack game.

-    -Create a money system with the Blackjack game.

-    -Create a health system (Note : MAYBE, we'll have to talk about it in class on Wednesday.

-    -Create a dealer that allows for the game to work.
+    -Create a dealer class for the Blackjack game.

+    -Add money to the player.

+    -Implement security and ensure attributes are private

+    -Refactor code to make it look better

+    -